Contact processes on the integers: Introduction and results

 \section{Introduction and results}

-The \textit{three state contact process} on $G$, a connected graph of bounded degree, is a continuous time Markov process, $\zeta_{t}$, on the state space $\{-1,0,1\}^{V}$.
-Elements of the state space are called configurations.
+The \textit{three state contact process} on $G$, a connected graph of bounded degree, is a continuous time Markov process, $\zeta_{t}$, on the state space $\{-1,0,1\}^{V}$, elements of which are called configurations.
+One can think of configurations as functions from $V$ to $\{-1,0,1\}$.
 The evolution of $\zeta_{t}$ is described locally as follows.
-Think of configurations as functions from $V$ to $\{-1,0,1\}$, transitions at each site $u$, $\zeta_{t}(u)$, occur according to the rules:
+Transitions at each site $u$, $\zeta_{t}(u)$, occur according to the rules:

 for all $t\geq0$, where $v \sim u$ denotes that $u$ is joined to $v$ by an edge and, the cardinal of a set $B\subset V$ is denoted by $|B|$.
 We note that the cases that $\lambda = \mu$ and $\mu=0$ respectively correspond to the extensively studied contact process and to the forest fire model, see \cite{L99} and \cite{D88}.
 For general information about interacting particle systems, such as the fact that the assumption that $G$ being of bounded degree assures that the above rates define a unique process, see Liggett \cite{L}.